iot-for-all/iot-central-transform-with-iot-edge/README.md

 Select Review + Create, and then Create.
 It takes a couple of minutes to create the virtual machines in the ingress-scenario resource group.

 To check that the IoT Edge device is running correctly:
-1.Open your IoT Central application.
+1. Open your IoT Central application.
 Then navigate to the IoT Edge Gateway device on the list of devices on the Devices page.
-2.Select the Modules tab and check the status of the three modules.
+2. Select the Modules tab and check the status of the three modules.
 It takes a few minutes for the IoT Edge runtime to start up in the virtual machine.
 When it's started, the status of the three modules is Running.
 If the IoT Edge runtime doesn't start, see Troubleshoot your IoT Edge device.

 For your IoT Edge device to function as a gateway, it needs some certificates to prove its identity to any downstream devices.
 This article uses demo certificates.
 In a production environment, use certificates from your certificate authority.

 To generate the demo certificates and install them on your gateway device:
-1.Use SSH to connect to and sign in on your gateway device virtual machine.
+1. Use SSH to connect to and sign in on your gateway device virtual machine.
 You can find the DNS name for this virtual machine in the Azure portal.
 Navigate to the edgegateway virtual machine in the ingress-scenario resource group.
 _Tip:You may need to open the port 22 for SSH access on both your virtual machines before you can use SSH to connect from your local machine or the Azure Cloud Shell._
-2.Run the following commands to clone the IoT Edge repository and generate your demo certificates:
+2. Run the following commands to clone the IoT Edge repository and generate your demo certificates:
 ```
 # Clone the repo
 cd ~